fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 # Four Hands on

-__[Hands On 1](#hands-on-1)__ demonstrates how to to setup two BACnet/IT Stacks on localhost with each two BACnet devices.
-A device from stack 1 sends a ReadPropertyRequest to a device from stack 2.
-[BACnet4J](https://github.com/empeeoh/BACnet4J) is used to get the byte array of the ReadPropertyRequest.
-The destinations address is already resolved (localhost), nevertheless the usage of a directory binding is shown.
+__[Hands On 1](#hands-on-1)__ demonstrates how to to setup two BACnet/IT ASEs on localhost (port 8080 and 9090) with each two BACnet devices (Application) and each with one configured Transport Binding (WebSocket).
+A device from application 1 sends a ReadPropertyRequest to a device from application 2.
+[BACnet4J](https://github.com/empeeoh/BACnet4J) is used to get the byte representation of the ReadPropertyRequest.
+The destinations URI is already resolved (ws://localhost:9090), nevertheless the usage of a directory binding is shown.

-__[Hands On 2](#hands-on-2)__ demonstrates how to setup one BACnet/IT Stack on localhost with two BACnet devices.
-One BACnet device sends a WhoIsRequest to the other device.
-The WhoIsRequest is represented as a byte array, therefore no dependencies to other projects like BACnet4J (to represent BACnet service) is needed.
-The destinations address is already resolved (localhost), nevertheless the usage of a directory binding is shown.
+__[Hands On 2](#hands-on-2)__ demonstrates how to setup one BACnet/IT ASE on localhost with two BACnet devices (Application).
+One device sends a WhoIsRequest to the other device.
+The WhoIsRequest is provided as a byte array, therefore no dependencies to other projects like BACnet4J are needed.
+The destinations URI is already resolved (ws://localhost:8080), nevertheless the usage of a directory binding is shown.

-__[Hands On 3](#hands-on-3)__ demonstrates how to run a BACnet/IT Stack with more than one transport binding.
+__[Hands On 3](#hands-on-3)__ demonstrates how to run a BACnet/IT ASE with more than one Transport Binding.

-__[Hands On 4](#hands-on-4)__ demonstrates how to communicate between devices with a prior BACnet/EID resolution.
+__[Hands On 4](#hands-on-4)__ demonstrates how to communicate between devices with a prior BACnet/EID to URI resolution.

 # Hands on 1
 ## Purpose
-Hands On 1 demonstrates how to to setup two BACnet/IT Stacks on localhost with each two BACnet devices.
-A device from stack 1 sends a ReadPropertyRequest to a device from stack 2.
-BACnet4J (https://github.com/empeeoh/BACnet4J) is used to get the byte array of the ReadPropertyRequest.
-The destinations address is already resolved (localhost), nevertheless the usage of a directory binding is shown.
+Hands On 1 demonstrates how to to setup two BACnet/IT ASEs on localhost (port 8080 and 9090) with each two BACnet devices (Application) and each with one configured Transport Binding (WebSocket).
+A device from application 1 sends a ReadPropertyRequest to a device from application 2.
+[BACnet4J](https://github.com/empeeoh/BACnet4J) is used to get the byte representation of the ReadPropertyRequest.
+The destinations URI is already resolved (ws://localhost:9090), nevertheless the usage of a directory binding is shown.

 ## Download
-1. Create a new empty directory __BACnetIT__ and make it the current directory
+1. Create a new empty directory __BACnetIT__ and make it the current directory.
-2. Download the source code of projects __ase__, __transport-binding-ws__, __directory-binding-dnssd__ and __samples-and-tests__
+2. Download the source code of projects __ase__, __transport-binding-ws__, __directory-binding-dnssd__ and __samples-and-tests__.
+3. Ensure all downloaded projects are stored flat (horizontally) under __BACnetIT__.
 __ase__ project:
 ```git clone https://github.com/fhnw-BACnet-IT/ase.git```
 __transport-binding-ws__ project: